ashnair1/otb-docker/README.md

-# Orfeo Toolbox Docker Images
+# Orfeo ToolBox Docker Images

-Repository for building docker images containing [Orfeo Toolbox](https://www.orfeo-toolbox.org/).
+Repository for building docker images containing [Orfeo ToolBox](https://www.orfeo-toolbox.org/).
 Each version has its own branch that you can checkout and build from.

 <!-- ![Docker Pulls](https://img.shields.io/docker/pulls/ashnair1/otb?label=Docker%20Pulls&logo=docker) -->